Need to know

 Our favourite rooms

-The pricier Red Suite elicits the biggest gasps thanks to its extra mezzanine bed and sprawling yard-cum-shower.
-Its walls are lined with lithographs by ‘India’s Picasso’ MF Husain.
-Each room has a wall painted in the bold primary colour of the room’s name, as well as an open-air bathroom (complete with wooden Japanese sandals to make the hard stones of the floor easier on the sole).
-The Yellow Room has a platform bed and hardwood floors – Red and Blue are tiled in terracotta.
+The Roof Garden Suite elicits the biggest gasps thanks to its extra mezzanine bed and sprawling yard-cum-shower.
+Its walls are lined with lithographs by ‘India’s Picasso’ M.F Husain.
+Each room is decorated with Indian art and has an open-air bathroom (complete with wooden Japanese sandals to make the hard stones of the floor easier on the sole).

 Something to keep the mosquitoes at bay; whether that’s insect repellent or chain mail is up to you.